MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-users-profiles-roles.md

 You can also delete all page customisations for a profile.
 For more information, see [To delete all customisations for a profile](ui-personalization-manage.md#to-delete-all-customizations-for-a-profile).

-## To delete personalisations for specific pages
+## <a name="to-delete-personalizations-for-specific-pages" />To delete personalisations for specific pages

 You can delete personalisations that one or more users have made to specific pages.
 Deleting personalisations can be useful, for example, if a business process change means that a personalisation can't be used.
 Deletions revert the page layout back to what's defined by the profile.